apprenticeharper/DeDRM_tools/Obok_calibre_plugin/obok_plugin_ReadMe.txt

 ﻿obok_plugin.zip
 ================

-This plugin will remove the DRM from Kobo ebooks download on Mac or Windows using the Kobo desktop application, or from Kobo ebooks on an attached Kobo reader.
-If both are available, ebooks will be read from the attached Kobo reader.
+This plugin will remove the DRM from Kobo ebooks download on Mac or Windows using the Kobo desktop application, or from Kobo ebooks on an attached E-Ink Kobo reader (but not a Kobo Arc or Kobo Vox).
+If both are available, ebooks will be read from the attached E-Ink Kobo reader.
 To import from the desktop application, unplug the Kobo reader.

 Installation